 (with Ritwik Banerjee, Joseph Gomes, and Emmy Lindstam)

 • Platform competition between religious organisations.
-Evidence from Pentecostal churches in Ghana.

 (with Emmanuelle Auriol, Eva Raiber and Paul Seabright)